ebizimana/AYG_Website/README.md

 The website for The AYG app

 # To Do
-* Fix the menu
+[]  Fix the menu
-    * ideas
+[x] Add the Grade dropdown
-        * I probably need to import the menu component css
+[x] Add the Run button
-* Add the Grade dropdown
+[x] Make sure the Run button give people the results
-* Add the Run button
+[ ]  Work on Deleting classes
-* Make sure the Add button give people the results
+[ ]  work on Editing classes
-* Work on the home page
+[ ]  work on the signup and the login router and template [ ]  work on authentication
-  * Make sure the home page display all the current class current grade and all the necessary details
+[ ]  work on authorization
-* work on the signup and the login router and template
+[]  Work on the home page
-* work on authentication
+  [] Make sure the home page display all the current class
-* work on authorization
+     current grade and all the necessary details